Nicotine Prevention & Recovery

 Northern Kentucky has some of the highest smoking rates and highest smoking-related death rates in the nation.
 While smoking rates are decreasing nationally, ours are increasing.
 The Northern Kentucky Health Department works to:

-- Provide educational and cessation information and resources to communities, schools, youth, parents, and other key stakeholders through community events and presentation.
+- Provide education, cessation information, and resources to communities, schools, youth, parents, and other key stakeholders through community events and presentation.

 - Create tobacco and smoke-free environments through policies.

-- Connect individuals who are ready to quit to cessation resources.
+- Connect individuals who are ready to quit to cessation/recovery resources.

 THE TOLL OF SMOKING

-We dug into the data and tried to determine just how big of an impact smoking is having on the health of Northern Ketnucky.
-Our geostory reveals the toll that smoking has taken on the region.
+We dug into the data and tried to determine just how big of an impact smoking is having on the health of Northern Kentucky.
+Our investigation reveals the toll that smoking has had on the region.

 Kicking the Habit